konsoletyper/teavm-site/src/docs/runtime/jso.md

 However, as JSO is built upon Java, overlay objects are almost regular Java objects, so you get all advantages of static type system, IDE support, javadoc, etc.

-An overlay type is an abstract class or an interface that meets the following conditions:
+An overlay type is a class or an interface that meets the following conditions:

 * It must extend or implement [JSObject](/javadoc/${teavm_branch}/jso/core/org/teavm/jso/JSObject.html) interface, directly or indirectly.
 * It must not have member fields.
-* All of its methods are either abstract or static or final; no member methods with implementation are allowed.
 * Final member methods must not implement or override parent method.
 * In case of abstract class, it should extend either another overlay abstract class or `java.lang.Object`.
-* Abstract class should not declare constructor.
+* If it's non-abstract class, it should be annotated with `@JSClass`.

-By default, each abstract method of an overlay class is mapped to a corresponding method of JavaScript, i.e. when you call a Java method, the JavaScript method of the same name is actually called.
+By default, each abstract or native method of an overlay class is mapped to a corresponding method of JavaScript, i.e. when you call a Java method, the JavaScript method of the same name is actually called.
 Parameters are converted before invocation to JavaScript and return value is converted back to Java.

 For example,